 Shopping for home insurance means learning a whole new vocabulary.
-Two types you may have heard of are comprehensive and broad coverage.
-If you’re curious about the difference between these two kinds of home insurance and whether you can save money by choosing one over the other, you’ll find the answers to your questions in this article.
+There are two primary types of home insurance policies you may have heard of: comprehensive and broad coverage.
+If you’re curious about the difference between these two types of home insurance and whether you can save money by choosing one over the other, you’ll find the answers to your questions in this article.

 What is broad home insurance coverage?

-“Broad” home insurance is a type of insurance that covers your home in case it’s damaged or destroyed by something outside of your control but only extends coverage to your home’s contents for named perils.
+“Broad” home insurance is a type of insurance that covers your home in case it’s damaged or destroyed by something outside of your control, but only extends coverage to your home’s contents for specifically named perils.
+This means there will be a set number of perils (e.g. theft) that will be listed on your policy that your contents will be insured against.

-Broad home insurance commonly covers damage to your dwelling caused by fire, lightning, smoke, theft, explosions, electrical current, aircraft or vehicle impact and falling objects.
+Broad home insurance commonly only covers damage to your dwelling caused by fire, lightning, smoke, theft, explosions, electrical current, aircraft or vehicle impact and falling objects.
+It will be a cheaper option than a comprehensive policy, but the savings aren't massive.

 What is comprehensive home insurance coverage?

 Comprehensive home insurance is also known as “all perils” insurance.
-This type of coverage protects both your home and your belongings in case of an incident.
+Is the most common type of home insurance coverage in Canada.
+It protects both your home and your belongings in case of an incident - not limited to a set number of named perils.

 Continuing our example above, a comprehensive home insurance policy would still pay the cost of replacing the building after a fire.
 It would also pay to replace your furniture, clothing, appliances and electronics.